nuclight/bpf64/bpf64spec.md

 to something in this section should refer to the first byte which begins a string.
-Beyond the first byte in the section being the null terminator, the order of strings is unimportant (however size requirement in offsets mey require specific sorting).
+Beyond the first byte in the section being the null terminator, the order of strings is unimportant (however size requirement in offsets may require specific sorting).
+In other words, section MUST start and end with ASCII NULL byte.

 ### The "impex" Section